dinogomez/dinogomez/README.md

 ### Hi, I'm Paul  👽

-I am a third year college student at **iACADEMY, Philippines**.I plan to make js-simulations and try to dive into machine-learning.
+I am a third year college student at **iACADEMY, Philippines**.I plan to dive into neural-network and machine-learning in the future.

 <!--the intersection of web & ML to build scalable machines **to help customers**.
 I also write about effective ML, learning, and career **to help readers.** Currently an undergrad CS student and working as **Google Summer Of Code Student [@Mozilla](https://github.com/mozilla)**. -->